kn2tod/pistar-boot-from-usb/README.txt

 Post-migration:

-Your new USB retains the orginal allocation sizes set on the mSD's and does not automatically increase when you first boot up your USB.
-The same allocation sizes that worked for the mSD's still work for USB's.
+Your new uSD retains the orginal allocation sizes set on the mSD's and does not automatically increase when you first boot it up.
+The same allocation sizes that worked for the mSD's still work for uSD's.
 (Issue "df -h" command before/after migration to verify this.)

 Raspi-Config does not exist natively in Pi-Star, but it can be installed (sudo apt install raspi-config) and then run to effect an expansion, if you see a need.